Automorphism groups of Steiner triple systems: Partial Steiner triple systems

 of $P$ by the new triples

 (by abuse of notation, we write $a$ and $ab$ for $\{a\}$ and $\{a, b\}$, respectively).
 This produces a new STS $\,U$, because the new triples cover exactly the same pairs of points as the old ones.
-Note that and that ${\rm Aut } V'$ induces a subgroup of ${\rm Aut } U.$